brthrs/.github/.github/ISSUE_TEMPLATE/epic.md

 Write a friendly introduction.

 **Description**
-A clear and concise description of what the epic is about.
+A clear and concise description of what the epic is about:
 - summary of what the features you’re building are for and why you’re building them
 - what metrics you are trying to improve
 - links to specific documentation